corpedo/text-summarizer/README.md

-# text-summarizer
+# Text summarizer

-text summarizer implemented with Python and NTLK
+Text summarizer implemented with Python and NLTK.

 ```